Family Activities in Nelson

 2. Paddle a Maori Canoe in the Abel Tasman National Park

 Be sure to explore the surrounding national parks of Nelson, such as Abel Tasman National Park!
 Here, your family can experience a perfect blend of coastal scenery and culture with Waka Abel Tasman, offering a down-to-earth way of exploring Abel Tasman and the iconic Split Apple Rock.
 The tour is suitable for ages two and above, where everyone will have the opportunity to paddle thanks to the mini-paddles for kids.
 Learn paddle commands, Maori traditions, a waka (canoe) salute in the Maori language and more.
 The tour takes place in the morning, lasting about three hours, so you’ll be back in time for lunch.
+Find out more about Waka Abel Tasman on Viator and Tripadvisor.

 Location: Kaiteriteri Boat Ramp, Sandy Bay Road, Kaiteriteri, approximately 61km (38 miles) from Nelson city centre.